In This Article

 Once you and your partner have decided that you want to hire a live painter for your wedding, don't delay.
 "In terms of booking, I always encourage couples to secure a live artist ASAP because there simply aren't many of us (even nationally) to hire.
 My couples tend to book me anywhere from eight months to a year and a half out from the wedding day," Branson says.

 Ultimately, it comes down to the style of painting you and your partner envision for your special day.
 "The first thing couples should determine is what style of painting they would love to hang on their walls forever after," Branson says.
 "Art is incredibly personal, and we artists want our work to be cherished.
-Loving an artist's portfolio also helps to develop trust, because neither they (the couple) or me (as an artist) can necessarily control every aspect of what's going to happen over the course of a few hours.
-There are a few things we can plan out together (like general composition), but, in the end, my couples have to trust me and my expertise to bring their painting to life within such a strict time frame."
+Loving an artist's portfolio also helps to develop trust, because neither they (the couple) or me (as an artist) can necessarily control every aspect of what's going to happen over the course of a few hours."